Tape Ketan Hitam Starter, 20 gr - A. oryzae & Rhizopus oryzae

 1 package contains 20 Gr.
 Tape Hitam Starter, enough to make more then 3 lbs.

+~ How Tape Ketan is Made ~Tape Ketan is prepared by cooking glutinous black rice with water, cooling and inoculating the cooled rice with ragi mold spores.
+The correct amount of ragi spores are added per recipe.
 The ragi spore powder is stirred in the cooled rice-mixture, and then the ingredients are placed in a covered bowl and allowed to ferment at room temperature [about 85 F] for 1-3 days.

 Allow to ferment for 2 to 4 days at 30 deg C. After 2 days you will likely see a bit of liquid in the bottom of the jar and the odor of the rice will change to the distinctive Tapai smell.
 At this point the fermentation process is complete but the taste of the Tapai will improve if kept in the refrigerator for a few more days.
 The liquid which collects at the bottom of the container is a rice wine called 'brem'.
 It normally has a very low alcohol content after only a few days, but, if fermented further the alcohol content will increase.